2005:

 "When You Wish Upon a Star" - written by Leigh Harline and

-Ned Washington - for the Disney film Pinocchio, is awarded an Oscar for Best Song at the 13th Academy Awards.
-Leigh Harline, Paul J. Smith and Ned Washington take home Oscar for Best Original Score (also for Pinocchio).
+Ned Washington - from Disney's Pinocchio, is awarded an Oscar for Best Song at the 13th Academy Awards.
+Leigh Harline, Paul J. Smith and Ned Washington also take home Oscar for Best Music (Original Score) for their work on Pinocchio.
+This is the first year that sealed envelopes are used to keep secret the names of the winners - which leads to the now famous phrase: "May I have the Envelope, please."

 1957: